codexponent/researchpresentation/README.md

 # Research Presentation
 --------

-This is a Presentation for my Research Paper on Image Classification using Deep Convolutional Neural Network
+This is a Presentation for my Research Paper on Image Classification using Deep Convolutional Neural Network.

 ## Status
 --------